 - The flame damaging all our sadness comes from Hingalaja Bhavani.

-- The 5th flame is Vidhvashni which presents rid of all the unhappiness.
+- The 5th flame is Vidhvashni which gets rid of all the unhappiness.

-- The bestower of knowledge, Goddess Saraswati is also existing in the kund.
+- The bestower of knowledge, Goddess Saraswati also exists in the kund.

 - Goddess Ambika, the bestower of kids, can also be seen here.